 This type of epulis (once known as a fibromatous epulis or an ossifying epulis) is the most common non-cancerous tumor found in dogs.
 Dogs over the age of 6 are more likely to develop them, although they can develop at any age and in any breed.

-This tumor is a firm, slow-growing mass that involves the gum tissues and originate from the ligament that attaches the tooth to the bone.
-They can grow to be quite large; however, surgery that removes the entire mass is considered curative.
+This tumor is a firm, slow-growing mass that involves the gum tissues and originates from the ligament that attaches the tooth to the bone.
+They can grow to be quite large, but surgery that removes the entire mass is considered curative.